allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ClearML supports distributed remote execution through multiple worker nodes using [`Task.launch_multi_node()`](../references/sdk/task.md#launch_multi_node).
 This method creates multiple copies of a task and enqueues them for execution.

 Each copy of the task is called a node.
-The original task that initiates the nodes’ execution is called the master node.
+The original task that initiates the nodes' execution is called the master node.

 ```python
 Task = task.init(task_name ="my_task", project_name="my_project")